Comprehensive Breakdown of Options Strategies

 First, hawk-style spreads can only be constructed using one type of option (call or put).

-Second, the strategy of selling hawk-style put options usually has positive cash flow at the beginning of opening a position, while the cash flow is often negative when opening a position with an Iron Hawk spread.
+Second, the strategy of selling hawk-style put options usually has positive cash flow at the beginning of opening a position, while the cash flow is often negative when opening a position with an Long Iron Condor.

 This difference makes the two strategies take different risks and respond differently when faced with different situations during the trading process.